DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 If the players ask, Strahd is glad to introduce his **nightmare** steed, Beucephalus.
 “The Wonder-Horse, they called him in life," Strahd notes, tracing his hands through the flames of the nightmare’s mane.
 “He is a different sort of wonder now."

-If the players inquire as to the dinner at Ravenloft, or if the players previously rejected Rahadin’s invitation to dine with Strahd in ***Arc L: Dinner with the Devil***, Strahd shares that he is looking forward to dining with them at his castle, and that he hopes that they share his enthusiasm.
+If the players inquire as to the dinner at Ravenloft, or if the players previously rejected Rahadin’s invitation to dine with Strahd in [[Arc O - Dinner with the Devil]], Strahd shares that he is looking forward to dining with them at his castle, and that he hopes that they share his enthusiasm.

 If the players inquire as to the contents of Strahd’s saddlebags, Strahd merely states that they are his personal belongings—an old possession that he has come to dispose of in exchange for something new.
 (Strahd won’t elaborate further.)